rossmc/how-to-venia/README.md

 ## Why?
 As I started to explore PWA Studio I kept notes to help me understand how it worked.
-As a Magento front-end Developer there are new skills to master :smile:
+As a Magento front-end developer there are new skills to master :smile:
 I thought that these notes may be helpful to others who were in a similar position.

 Also, it was unclear to me how PWA Studio could be quickly bootstrapped to create a PWA Storefront for Magento.